CAT 2018 is scheduled to be conducted on 25th November 2018 and registration to this effect will be open from August 2018 to September 2018.

 You need to invest some time on all questions, so while you are going through the questions, do NOT become emotionally involved with any of them.
 And even if you think the questions is outrageously difficult or outright incorrect, just try to eliminate at least one answer, guess and move on if you are not feeling confident about it.

 • Keep track of the time

-180 minutes are allotted in CAT 2017 and 60 minutes for answering questions in each section and you cannot switch from one section to another while answering questions in a section.
+180 minutes were allotted in CAT 2017 and 60 minutes for answering questions in each section and you cannot switch from one section to another while answering questions in a section.

 Certain questions by their very nature take more time to answer.
 The first step to better time management is to recognize these questions.

 While doing your practice tests, try to become more aware of how much time you have taken to answer a question.
 You will soon begin to develop an Internal Clock that will help you meet the pacing requirements of the CAT and reduce test anxiety.